dustywhite7/Econ8310/SlidesCode/5 - Panels.md

 - We can generalize the effect of covariates to more than one individual
 - We can make forecasts for different groups simultaneously from the same model
+- BUT!
+We must have previous observations from all individuals in all periods (in the **balanced** panel case)

 ---